zapplea/torch_model/a1_8420/report/README.txt

 report_proto_with_share.txt:
 This file contains the result of prototypical network with shared weights network to pre-train it.
-The report contains the loss, difference between original image and the predicted image, of test after each epoch when shared weights network pre-trains the prototypical network.
+The report contains the accuracy and f1 score of test after each training epoch when the prototypical network starts training.
-And after the pre-training process, the prototypical network will start training and the report will show the accuracy and f1 score of test after each training epoch.

 report_proto.txt:
 This file contains the result of prototypical network without pre-training.